skyglobal/analytics/README.md

 - config.ru
   Configuration for running the Sinatra server

+- Gruntfile.js
+  Configuration for grunt tasks - to do with compiling the javascript

-## Prerequisites for running the documentation and tests
+## Prerequisites

 - RVM
 - Ruby (version 1.9.3 or later)